sakshamdhiman/Motion_Detection_in_Python/README.md

 # Motion_Detection_in_Python
 ### This project was an attempt to execute motion detection in Python using OpenCV.
-Motion is detected when the pixel value is changed by a threshold value for a minimum threshold area.
+Motion is detected when the pixel values is changed by a threshold value for a minimum threshold area.

 ### Running the project -
 - Download the files, install the libraries(cv2,bokeh,pandas) and execute plotting.py.